How to Revisit Rules, Classroom Routines, and Procedures (Without the Eye Rolls)

 Gamifying routines not only increases engagement but also reduces the feeling of repetition.
 Students respond better when practice feels like a fun challenge rather than a dull drill.

-The Chaos is Real (and You’re Not Alone) Managing the Madness: Kinder Management Made Simple
+The Power of Showing, Not Just Saying Managing the Madness: Kinder Management Made Simple

 4. Practice, Practice, Practice